The component structure of dense random subgraphs of the hypercube: Introduction

 If $t=1$ then $c=1$.
 If $t=2$ then $c= p/2q^2$, so $\lambda \sim (p/2q^2) \, d (2q^2)^d$.
-If $t=3$ then $1 \leq |I^*| \leq 4$ and each $\beta_i= \tfrac12 (p/q^2)^2$, so if $|I^*|=4$ we have $\lambda \sim 2 (p^2/q^4) \, d^2 (2q^3)^d$.
+If $t=3$ then $1 \leq |I^*| \leq 4$ and each $\beta_i= \tfrac18 (p/q^2)^2$, so if $|I^*|=4$ we have $\lambda \sim (p^2/2 q^4) \, d^2 (2q^3)^d$.
 These results are in accord with~(\ref{eqn.mu2mu3}).

-By Theorem~\ref{cor.normal} we saw that wvhp in $Q_p$, there are components of each size up to $\M$: now by Theorem~\ref{3t:2} we see in much more detail that each connected cube subgraph of size at most $\M$, with its way of sitting within the host hypercube, appears wvhp as a component of $Q_p$.
+In Theorem~\ref{cor.normal} we saw that wvhp in $Q_p$ there are components of each size up to $\M$.
+In Theorem~\ref{3t:2} we see in much more detail that each connected cube subgraph of size at most $\M$, with its way of sitting within the host hypercube, appears wvhp as a component of $Q_p$.

 What we call ambient isomorphism could be called `ordered ambient isomorphism', since we insist that the injection $\phi$ in the definition is increasing.
-If we drop this requirement then essentially the same results hold (mutatis mutandis), since new isomorphism classes are unions of old ones.
+If we drop this requirement then essentially the same results hold (mutatis mutandis), since the new isomorphism classes are unions of the old ones.
 When we deduce Theorem~\ref{cor.normal} from Theorem~\ref{3t:2}/Lemma~\ref{lem.new9a}, we may think of this as relaxing \emph{ambient isomorphism} all the way to \emph{isomorphism}.

-Given a connected cube subgraph $H$, let $p_H = p_H(d)$ be the probability that $Q_p$ has a component ambient isomorphic to $H$.
-When $p$ is fixed with $0<p<\frac12$, by Theorem~\ref{3t:2},